qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 conda env create -f environment.yml
 ```

+### *For those who have GPU:*
+CUDA version: 12.1
+(for Pytorch framework supporting LLM models used)
+Refer to [CUDA installation link](https://pytorch.org/get-started/locally/) on setup and also pip installation of torch libraries for your environment

+cuDNN library: v8.9.7
+Refer to [cuDNN Archive link](https://developer.nvidia.com/rdp/cudnn-archive) for download and installation.
+Requires Nvidia Developer account to download and install.

+## Execution of various applications
-Upon installation and environment exectuion, please run the relevant command based on the app required to run.
+Upon installation and environment exectuion, please run the relevant command based on the app of interest.

 The following number sections describes some of the simple apps built.
 Configuration required for these apps are described in the .env file content above.
 Note that they are to be run on your computer for experimentation purposes and are not intended to be PRODUCTION ready.